westtrade/teeworlds-server/README.md

 ```

 Runned server with default configuration appear on your LAN as Teeworlds Server on port 8303.
-Default password of server is **teeworlds**.
 The default password for remote console access is **rconadmin**.

 You can start server image with custom configuration and logs access by adding a volume